Golden Sweet Potato vs Sweet Potato [Infographic]

 Ask anyone’s abuela if she eats boniato, and you’re sure to incite a response out of her.
 Boniato is a root vegetable native to the tropics of Central and South America.
-Known widely as “Batata” or “Cuban Sweet Potato”, Boniato was brought over to the Western Hemisphere from Asia by pre-Incan explorers and has today proven to be a staple in Latin-American cuisine.
+Known as "Golden Sweet Potato", “Batata” or “Cuban Sweet Potato”, this root vegetable was brought over to the Western Hemisphere from Asia by pre-Incan explorers and has today proven to be a staple in Latin-American cuisine.

 With its nutty, chestnut-like flavor that is more mild than it’s cousin, the sweet potato, and its tendency to be high in fiber and carbohydrates, this tubular vegetable is a popular choice for starchy sides and athletes who require stacking on good carbohydrate content– not to mention the dinner plates of your tias and tios.